-Essex Cares has allowed us to share the JD for their Vision Rehabilitation apprentices.
+ECL holds the contract for vision rehabilitation provision in Essex.
+ECL has "home-grown" two Vision Rehabilitation Specialists.
+ECL has allowed us to share the job description they created for their Vision Rehabilitation apprentices.
 Sensory Rehabilitation Worker Apprentice JD.docx

 Association of Directors of Adult Social Services (ADASS) Statement on Vision Rehabilitation